1972 visit by Richard Nixon to China: Aftermath

 Nixon and his aides carefully planned the trip to have the biggest possible impact on television audiences in the United States.
 The media coverage of the trip was overwhelmingly positive and presented Nixon communicating with Chinese government officials, attending dinners, and being accorded tours with other people of influence.
 Later interviews with correspondents who traveled with the President show how eager they were to be on the trip, which some labeled the most important summit meeting ever.
 Max Frankel of The New York Times received the Pulitzer Prize for International Reporting for his coverage of the event.

+Meanwhile, Taiwan (the Republic of China) viewed U.S. President Richard Nixon's 1972 visit to mainland China as a bitter betrayal and a devastating diplomatic shock.
+President Chiang Kai-shek expressed deep anger over Nixon's visit to China.
+The ROC's Ministry of Foreign Affairs issued a formal protest, stating that the mainland regime was a "rebel group" with no right to represent the Chinese people.

+Japan and South Korea also reacted to Nixon's visit with intense shock and a sense of betrayal, as it was made without prior consultation.
+Both nations feared the U.S. détente would weaken Washington's alliance commitment and embolden other hostile states such as North Korea.

 The aftermath of the Watergate scandal later in 1972 led Nixon to deprioritize further diplomatic efforts with the PRC.
 This resulted in putting off deliberations over the establishment of a hotline between DC and Beijing, which was first proposed during the visit to China and discussed between Kissinger and Zhou in November 1973 meetings.
 The Beijing-Washington hotline was later created in 2007.